One Man Spent 24 Hours Inside A Virtual Reality Version Of ‘Minecraft’

-While virtual reality gaming is a long ways off from reaching widespread market penetration, those who regularly play games in VR tend to adhere to a simple rule — take breaks.
+While virtual reality gaming is a long ways off from reaching widespread market penetration, those who regularly play games in VR tend to adhere to a simple rule: take breaks.
 While virtual reality has the potential to provide some of the most immersive interactive experiences, many gamers find it difficult to play for long stretches of time.
 Aside from the increased physical activity that comes with room-scale VR, playing games in virtual reality can be tiring (and nauseating) for some — a consequence of a mismatch between what the player is seeing and what the player’s body thinks is going on, based on the movement of fluids in one’s inner ear.

 Regardless of the hurdles that come with lengthy VR gaming sessions, one intrepid YouTuber took it upon himself to push the envelope.
 As reported by Kotaku, YouTuber Apollow, from the Disrupt YouTube channel, decided to play Minecraft in virtual reality for 24 hours.
 He documented the experience in a video, explaining what happened to his mind and body after a full day of virtual reality gaming.